 d) De-registration procedure collision.
 De-registration containing de-registration type "switch off":

-- If the UE receives a DEREGISTRATION REQUEST message, before the UE-initiated de-registration procedure has been completed, this message shall be ignored and the UE-initiated de-registration procedure shall continue.
+- If the UE receives a DEREGISTRATION REQUEST message, before the UE-initiated de-registration procedure has been completed and the access type in the UE initiated DEREGISTRATION REQUEST matches the access type from the DEREGISTRATION REQUEST message UE receives, this message shall be ignored and the UE-initiated de-registration procedure shall continue.

 Otherwise:

-- If the UE receives a DEREGISTRATION REQUEST message before the UE-initiated de-registration procedure has been completed, it shall treat the message as specified in subclause 5.5.2.3.2 with the following modification:
+- If the UE receives a DEREGISTRATION REQUEST message before the UE-initiated de-registration procedure has been completed and the access type in the UE initiated DEREGISTRATION REQUEST matches the access type from the DEREGISTRATION REQUEST message UE receives, it shall treat the message as specified in subclause 5.5.2.3.2 with the following modification: